RConsortium/S7/spec/design.md

 -   `generic` is either a function or a string representing the name of a function which is looked up in the calling frame.

--   `signature` is a single class object, list of class objects, or a character vector.
+-   `signature` is a single class object, a class union, list of class objects/unions, or a character vector.
-    If a character vector is supplied, class objects are searched for in the calling frame.
+    If a character vector, class objects are searched for in the calling frame.

 `method<-` performs validation ensuring that the method is compatible with the generic (i.e. all arguments before `...` have the same names in the same order; if the generic doesn't have `...` all arguments must be same).